MoonPoet/xaprb-src/content/blog/2008/maatkit-in-rhel-and-centos.md

   - Databases
   - Open Source
 ---
-**Update:** Karanbir says “Just one thing to keep in mind is that we dont want too many people using it from the Testing repository – we only need enough feedback to move it from testing to stable ( and to be honest, there are already 8 people who have said yes it works – so move to stable should happen within the next 24 – 48 hrs ).
-Once the package is in stable, users on CentOS4 and 5 wont need to do anything more than just ‘yum install maatkit’ and it will install for them.”
+**Update:** Karanbir says "Just one thing to keep in mind is that we dont want too many people using it from the Testing repository – we only need enough feedback to move it from testing to stable ( and to be honest, there are already 8 people who have said yes it works – so move to stable should happen within the next 24 – 48 hrs ).
+Once the package is in stable, users on CentOS4 and 5 wont need to do anything more than just 'yum install maatkit' and it will install for them."

 At least one person (Karanbir Singh) is working to get [Maatkit](http://www.maatkit.org/) into the [CentOS](http://www.centos.org/) repositories, and I believe there might be movement towards [RHEL](http://www.redhat.com/rhel/) also.
 From an email to the Maatkit discussion list a little while ago,